stepanataccolade/docsv2/sources/pipelines/jobs/overview.md

 <img src="../../images/jobs/jobWorkflow.png" alt="Connecting jobs into a pipeline" style="width:1000px;vertical-align: middle;display: block;margin-left: auto;margin-right: auto;"/>

-Shippable supports 2 types of jobs: managed and unmanaged.
+Shippable supports jobs in two ways - **managed** and **unmanaged**.

-**Managed jobs** are available to use as-is and do not need additional scripting to perform the intended operation, while still being flexible enough to be configured with a few lines of yml config.
+**Managed jobs** are available to use as-is and do not need additional scripting to perform the intended operation.
+With a few parameters specified declaratively in a yml block, Shippable will perform a set of standard use case actions automatically.

-**Unmanaged jobs** are jobs you can customize to do pretty much anything you need by configuring the job with custom shell scripts.
+**Unmanaged jobs** are available for you to provide you complete flexibility to do pretty much anything you need by configuring the job with custom shell scripts.
 These jobs can take any supported resource as an input and can output to any resource depending on your configuration.

 We currently support 4 types of jobs:

 - [manifest](manifest/): This managed job type is used for creating and versioning an application or service definition.
 Your service definition consists of one or more Docker images, options you want to run your containers with, and environment parameters.

 - [deploy](deploy/): This managed job type is used to for deploying your application or service to any supported Container Service, including Amazon Elastic Compute Service (ECS), Google Container Engine (GKE), Joyent Triton, Azure Container Service (ACS), Docker Cloud and Docker Data Center.

 - [release](release/): This managed job type is used to perform release management.
 You can apply semantic versioning to your services or entire application at any stage of your pipeline.

 - [runSh](runSh/): This is an unmanaged job that can be configured to do almost anything with custom shell scripts.

 Jobs, [resources](../resources/overview/), and [triggers](../triggers/) together can be used to model any deployment pipeline, regardless of the complexity of your application.

 ---